Elieveee/PersonaPilot/contribute.md

 and tech career tips
 - **Instagram**: [Follow Us](https://www.instagram.com/yourguide_it/)

-Thank you for your interest in contributing to YGIT.
+Thank you for your interest in contributing to PersonaPilot AI.
 Your efforts help make tech careers more accessible for everyone!